Homicide: Global and Local

 Second, the publication of the Handbook of European Homicide Research: Patterns, Explanations, and Country Studies provided the first large-scale systematic collection of information on homicide research in Europe and serves as a foundation for research on the topic moving forward.

-Third, the newest Special Issue of European Journal of Criminology represents yet another cornerstone to the growing field of European homicide research.
+Third, a Special Issue of European Journal of Criminology represents yet another cornerstone to the growing field of European homicide research.
 The articles here range from theory-based contributions, to empirical work making use of macro-level or national data, to data related to specific types of homicide.

 Finally, through the European Homicide Research Group, we stimulate homicide research in Europe and promote contact between the various European researchers working on national homicide studies.